Steve McQueen (director): Hunger (2008)

 McQueen represented Britain at the 2009 Venice Biennale.

-In 2009, it was announced that McQueen has been tapped to direct Fela, a biopic about the Nigerian musician and activist Fela Kuti; however, by 2014, the proposal was no longer produced under Focus Features, and while he maintained his role as the main writer, McQueen was replaced by Andrew Dosunmu as the director.
+Also in 2009, it was announced that McQueen had been tapped to direct Fela, a biopic about the Nigerian musician and activist Fela Kuti; however, by 2014, the proposal was no longer produced under Focus Features, and while he maintained his role as the main writer, McQueen was replaced by Andrew Dosunmu as the director.
 McQueen told The Hollywood Reporter that the film was "dead".